 There are several road routes to China through Mong Cai, Lang Son, and Lao Cai available.
 Similarly, you can also cross Vietnam from Cambodia through Moc Bai.
 Road service to Laos is also available from Lao Bao and Cau Trieu.

-Language - When in Vietnam, it’s a good idea to request an English speaking travel Vietnam guide, as most signs are written in the Vietnamese language.
+Language - When in Vietnam, it’s a good idea to utilise an English version guide.

-Make sure to include adventure activities on your Vietnam tour.
-Vietnam offers various adventure sports and activities.
-You can play golf, go motor biking, rock climbing, river rafting etc. and experience the thrill of exploring rugged terrains.
+There are a wealth of opportunities to include various adventure activities on your travel itinerary.
+You can play golf, go motor biking, rock climbing, river rafting, sea kayaking, sea sailing, mountain biking and experience the thrill of exploring rugged terrains on numerous walking, hiking and climbing trails.

-Hiking - Want to know Vietnam more closely?
-Explore the scenic mountains up north.
+Hiking - If you really want to get to know this fascinating country more intimately, then consider explore the scenic mountains up north.
 Get drunk with the mesmerizing setting of nature in the Central Highlands of Vietnam.
 The grassy tracks of Mekong Delta are another destination for memorable hiking expeditions.

 Jungle Trekking - Vietnam is the country of deep forests.
-Explore the virgin interiors of the forests and observe the abundance of local flora and fauna in the jungles of Vietnam.
+Explore the virgin interiors of the forests and observe the abundance of local flora and fauna in the jungles.
 The jungle trekking is one of the best adventure activities you can do in the country.

 Rafting in the Pong Nha River – Experience the thrill of river rafting in the river Pong Nha.
 You can go windsurfing in the numerous beaches as well.

-Visit the Hoan Kiem Lake when you are holidaying in Vietnam, where you can participate in martial arts sessions, do amazing tai chi stunts, and make your tour a memorable one.
+Head to the central Hoan Kiem Lake where you can participate in martial arts sessions and witness amazing tai chi stunts.
 You can also visit the West Lake, the city’s biggest lake.
 It’s located on the foot of the Beverly Hills.
 There are also several trendy restaurants & clubs available in this lake area.
 The 6th century Tran Quoc, Vietnam's oldest pagoda, is also a site situated in the middle of the lake.

-For cultural and spiritual travelers, there is a ‘boddhi’ tree.
-The tree is grown from the seeds of the tree under which Gautam Buddha achieved enlightenment.
+For cultural and spiritual travellers, there is the Bodhi tree.
+The tree is grown from the seeds of the tree under which Gautama Buddha achieved enlightenment.

-Vietnam adventure holidays offers a wide range of experiences to international travelers.
+Vietnam offers a wide range of thrilling and original experiences to international travellers.
 There are several tranquil beaches such as Mui Ne Beach, mountains and popular party places such as Nha Trang and many more.
-You will find wonderful rock formations and grottoes of Halong Bay at Halong Vietnam to explore as well.
-Alternatively for adventure lovers, Halong Bay Vietnam also offers several trekking places in the northern mountains.
+You will find wonderful rock formations and grottoes of Halong Bay to explore as well.
+Alternatively for adventure lovers, Halong Bay also offers several trekking places in the northern mountains.
 Sapa further north is also recommended for hiking and trekking opportunities.

 Vinh Moc Tunnels - The Vinh Moc tunnels are the examples of true patience and dedication.
 Built between 1965 and 1966, the tunnels are over 70 feet deep, and spread over 64,000 square feet of area.
 With underground homes, a small cinema hall, and a hospital, these tunnels speak the story of that time and how a whole community used to live in these tunnels.